 - Select Task Manager to open the utility’s window.

 - Select the Start-up tab to open a list of startup items.

 - Select your anti-virus utility there, and press the Disable button.

 - Restart your laptop or desktop.

-Edge’s page connect error might also be due to incompatible network drivers.
-You can update and fix drivers with the freeware version of Driver Booster 5.
-Press the Free Download button on this page to add the software to Windows 10, 8.1, 8 or 7.
+Press the Free Download button on the page to add the software to Windows 10.
 The software automatically scans drivers.
 Then you can select to Update Now to update outdated network drivers that aren’t compatible with your Windows platform.

 It’s a much robust solution that having to manually hunt down for your manufacturer and search for the latest version of the driver and then compare it with the version you have installed and so on.

 Plus, Driver Booster will also scan for other drivers automatically and find the best ones available.
 This way you will avoid other errors.